Saturday, February 13, 2010

 I like Indian art.
 I used to get the artwork framed at a local frame shop called Fleet Gallery.
 The owner was Klaus from Germany.
 He loved Karl May and the image of Indians.
 He was a bit disappointed at what he found in Canada.
 He still wanted to hang on to the Karl May image.

 I am not a noble savage or a stoic Indian.
 Hell, I don't even look Indian.
-I still belong to the Ojibway and am an Indian.
+I still belong to the Ojibway and I am an Indian (although the label Indian is not one most Indigenous people like).
 No one, no one can take that away. :-)

 Everyone likes the Indian.
 That is they like the Vanishing Indian, the Stoic Indian, the fantasy book Indian, the Hollywood Indian.
 They just don't like the real life Indian.